runpod/containers/README.md

-# containers
+# RunPod Containers

-stuff to build runpod containers
+This repository contains the Dockerfiles for the RunPod containers used for our official templates.
+Resulting containers are available on [Docker Hub](https://hub.docker.com/u/runpod).

 ## Changes